 “You gotta nourish to flourish.” -Unknown

 We have had a great summer, loving our RV and the fun of taking our home on wheels to new places and experiencing new adventures.
-So far, one of the best things about traveling in our RV has been being able to cook outside and taking the meals we love the most with us.
-We’ve had some great food in beautiful spots.
-Everything tastes great outside!
+So far, one of the best things about traveling in our RV has been being able to cook outside and taking the meals we love the most along.
+We’ve had some great food in beautiful spots and everything tastes great outside!

 Not only did we eat great food in our RV this summer but we were asked to participate in the Rootless Living Magazine Summer Cookout Series which was tons of fun.
 Over the course of a couple weekends, we used our RV and Blackstone Griddle to bring Rose Mary’s Fried Rice recipe to life to share with the RV community.
 Check out the article and all the other great recipes included in the series at https://www.rootlessliving.com/rose-marys-fried-rice/.